 Being a calm parent is beneficial, especially when dealing with emotional circumstances with your children, but it is not the most essential objective of parenting.

-If you choose to learn from situations and emotions, including rage, you may become a more peaceful parent.
+If you choose to learn from situations and emotions, including anger, you could become a more peaceful parent.